ThreatConnect-Inc/threatconnect-developer-docs/api_docs.md

 Requests to ThreatConnect API endpoints must be made over HTTPS with a valid Signature, or a 403 error will be returned

-NOTE: ThreatConnect Dedicated Cloud and On-Premise users will need to contact their System Adminstrator for the correct API URL.
+NOTE: ThreatConnect Dedicated Cloud and On-Premise users will need to contact their System Administrator for the correct API URL.

 The example below details the path of a version 2 request to the Groups Service and Incidents-Collections Resource: